0x1eef/xchan.rb/README.md

 **Bytes in, bytes out**

-The following example demonstrates how the number of sent to and received from a channel can be tracked using the `#bytes_sent` and `#bytes_received` methods:
+The following example demonstrates how the number of bytes sent to and received from a channel can be tracked using the `#bytes_sent` and `#bytes_received` methods:

 ```ruby
 require "xchan"